Here's a message I got from a fellow learner of Japanese:

 Whenever we talk about investing, we start daydreaming about "making it big."

 If only I could invest in the next Facebook, you think.
 So then you go make an impulsive investment on something that sounds like it could be the next Facebook.
 And boom, your savings are gone.

-Good investing is about holding onto the money you’ve worked so hard to get.
-Ideally, it increases.
-But at the very least, you don’t lose any.
+Good investing starts with holding onto the money you've worked so hard to get.

 Seeing as how I'm the king of "bad study investments," I'll give some examples.

 60 Hours Wasted on a Bad Study Investment

 Several years ago, I had this brilliant idea.